chaconnewu/awesome-augmented/original_awesomes/awesome-d.md

 ## Blogs
 *D related blogs.*

+* [This week in D](http://arsdnet.net/this-week-in-d) - A weekly overview of activity in the D community and brief advice columns to help you get the most out of the D Programming Language.
 * [Planet D](http://planet.dsource.org) - A repository of co-authored D-specific blogs maintained by Vladimir Panteleev.
 * [D Idioms](http://p0nce.github.io/d-idioms/) - A great blog for many useful idioms with D programming.